AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

    ```bash
    gpupdate /force
    ```

-5. Check User Access:
+5. Test the Access:

-   Verify that Sophia Martinez can log in via RDP on LTP-EMP01.
+- Log in as Sophia Martinez from another device using RDP to LTP-EMP01.

-   If you encounter any issues, check the Local Security Policy for any conflicting settings and confirm that the user is in the correct groups.
+- If issues occur, check:

+- Group membership of the user.

+ - GPO application (use gpresult /r).

  ---

  ## ⚠️ **Delete an Organizational Unit (OU)**

 1. In ADUC, go to **View** > enable **Advanced Features**